erkinkirdan/AnomalyDetection_Kafka_TensorFlow/README.md

 ### Train the Anomaly Detection Model

-Run the `train.py` script to train the anomaly detection model and save it to disk.
+Run the `train.py` script to train and save the anomaly detection model.
-This script must be run only once unless you want to retrain the model.

 ```bash
 python train.py